On deformation spaces of quadratic rational maps: Introduction

+We also show that each arithmetically equalizing multicurve give rise to a self-equivalence.
+In Section \ref{sec:per4} we study the example of $\Per'_4$ deformation space.

 A celebrated theorem of W. Thurston provides a topological criterion for when a postcritically finite branched covering is equivalent to a rational map.
-The cornerstone of Thurston's classification is the pull-back map on the Teichm\"{u}ller space induced by the branched cover.
+We give conditions that guarantee that a deformation space is not empty (see Section \ref{sec:vanishing}).